Getting live on Netlify

 <https://sprout-boilerplate>*.netlify.app

 1. You can add a quick access deploy button in your Sanity admin panel.
-Click “Deploy” in your dashboard and “Create new target”, you will need the following:
+Click “Deploy” in your dashboard and “Add Project”, you will need the following:

 ISR and Cache Revalidation